-There are a wide range of limitations periods that apply to various statutory and/or common law claims.
-Set forth below are the limitations periods for the most common claims, however this does not constitute an exhaustive list.
+There is a wide range of limitation periods that apply to various statutory and/or common-law claims.
+Set forth below are the limitation periods for the most common claims; however, this does not constitute an exhaustive list:

 - A claim for a breach of a written contract must be commenced within six years from the date the claim accrues.
 Conn.
 Gen. Stat. § 52-576.
 Generally, a claim accrues when the breach occurs or the injury is inflicted. - There are two statutes in Connecticut that apply to oral contracts: Conn.
-Gen. Stat. § 52-581, which provides for a three-year limitations period (and which applies only to executory contracts); and § 52-576, which provides for a six-year limitations period. - Most tort claims must be commenced within three years from the date of the act or omission complained of.
+Gen. Stat. § 52-581, which provides for

+- a three-year limitation period (and which applies only to executory contracts); and § 52-576, which provides for a six-year limitation period (and which applies to executed oral contracts). - Most tort claims must be commenced within three years from the date of the act or omission complained of.
 Conn.
-Gen. Stat. § 52-577. - Negligence claims must be asserted within two years from the date the injury is sustained or discovered, or with reasonable diligence should have been discovered.
+Gen. Stat. § 52-577. - Negligence claims must be asserted within two years from the date the injury is sustained, discovered or with reasonable diligence should have been discovered.
 Conn.
-Gen. Stat. § 52-584. - A claim for negligence or malpractice by a medical professional must be asserted within two years from the date when the injury is first sustained or discovered or in the exercise of reasonable care should have been discovered, except that no action may be brought more than three years from the date of the act or omission complained of.
+Gen. Stat. § 52-584. - A claim for negligence or malpractice by a medical professional must be asserted within two years from the date the injury is first sustained, discovered or in the exercise of reasonable care should have been discovered, except that no action may be brought more than three years from the date of the act or omission complained of.
 Conn.
-Gen. Stat. § 52-584. - Product liability claims must be commenced within three years from the date when the injury, death or property damage is first sustained or discovered or in the exercise of reasonable care should have been discovered, but in no event later than 10 years.
+Gen. Stat. § 52-584. - Product liability claims must be commenced within three years from the date the injury, death or property damage is first sustained, discovered or in the exercise of reasonable care should have been discovered, but in no event later than 10 years.
 Conn.
 Gen. Stat. § 52-577a. - A claim for unpaid wages must be commenced within two years.
 Conn.
-Gen. Stat. § 52-597. - A claim for libel or slander must be commenced within two years from the act complained of.
+Gen. Stat. § 52-596. - A claim for libel or slander must be commenced within two years from the act complained of.
 Conn.
-Gen. Stat. § 52-596.
+Gen. Stat. § 52-597.

-Certain tolling periods may also apply to the aforementioned limitations periods.
+Certain tolling periods may also apply to the aforementioned limitation periods.